 How Does Gum Disease Start?

 Periodontal disease, also known as gum disease, is the #1 cause of tooth loss in the United States, yet it is still commonly underdiagnosed.
 It is mainly caused by poor dental health and inadequate professional cleanings.
-Periodontal disease is a highly destructive bacterial infection that is usually asymptomatic and painless, like most diseases.
+Like most diseases, periodontal disease is a highly destructive bacterial infection that is usually asymptomatic and painless.

 Gum disease often begins with plaque buildup.
 Plaque is a sticky film of bacteria that forms on teeth.
-When you don’t remove plaque daily, it can harden into tartar.
-As a result, it can lead to inflammation of the gums known as gingivitis.
+When plaque is not removed daily, it can harden into tartar, which can lead to inflammation of the gums known as gingivitis.

 If left untreated, gingivitis can progress to periodontitis.
 This is a more severe form of gum disease.
 Periodontitis occurs when inflammation spreads to the supporting structures of the teeth, including the bone.
 This stage can cause gum recession, tooth mobility, and even tooth loss.